Malchemis/POC-Python-DPLL/report.md

 - **Best Literal Selection:** In the optimized `dp` and `dpll` implementations, we computed a score for each literal based on its frequency (using separate arrays for positive and negative occurrences).
 This heuristic reduced the search space by choosing the literal with the highest combined frequency.
+One other improvement we have observed is that you once you have found the best literal, you can compare the frequency of both polarities and return the one with the highest frequency.
 - **Pure Literal and Unit Propagation:** Our refined implementations repeatedly applied unit propagation and pure literal elimination, taking advantage of set comprehensions and early termination when the clause set was empty or contained an empty clause.
+  Rule4 (subsumption) has been determined to not be useful in our case as it was not activated a lot, and took a lot of time to compute.

 #### 2.2.3 Two-Literal Watching